May 26, 2020

 Person-centered principles and practices are a way of assuring that people with disabilities have the same rights and responsibilities as other people, including having control over their lives, making their own choices and contributing to the community in a way that makes sense to the person.
-The renewed emphasis on person-centered work comes from multiple sources, including federal rules and requirements, state rules, state statute and a court-settlement agreement.
+The renewed emphasis on person-centered work comes from multiple sources, including federal rules and requirements, state rules, state statute and a court settlement agreement.

 Person-centered practices are a cornerstone of Minnesota’s Olmstead Plan to provide individuals with disabilities the opportunities to live their lives like individuals without disabilities.
-For more information about the Olmstead Plan, visit Minnesota’s Olmstead Plan website.
+For more information about the Olmstead Plan, visit Minnesota’s Olmstead Plan on this website.